microbiomedata/nmdc-status-website/README.md

 ### Updating the text

 Write the text in Markdown format in the file `./message.md`, then reload the web page (i.e. `index.html`).

+### Deployment

+GitHub will automatically deploy the latest commit on the `main` branch, to GitHub Pages.

 ## Design

 The website is built upon the [Bootstrap 5](https://getbootstrap.com/docs/5.3/getting-started/introduction/) web UI framework.